barryclark/jekyll-now/_posts/2020-7-22-inter-zome-call.md

 struct and `entry()` function will return as the `Entry` type which we can commit to the source chain and DHT.
 Following that, we change the name of the module to `callee_zome` and renamed the entry definition appropriately for `Sum` entry.
 We also deleted the functions we wont be using.

-Next, let's write a simple function named `handle_sum_and_commit` which will accept two `i32` values as arguments that will be morphed into a `Sum` struct which we will commit to the DHT and return its address sa the return value of the function.
+Next, let's write a simple function named `handle_sum_and_commit` which will accept two `i32` values as arguments that will be morphed into a `Sum` struct which we will commit to the DHT and return its address as the return value of the function.
 Let's write this piece of function right below the `sum_entry_def()`.

 ```rust
 +    #[zome_fn("hc_public")]